 TARGET!
 Yep.
 These gorgeous, natural stone bowls (for dips, nuts, condiments, or at-the-ready spice blends as you see here on my counter).

 5. Vintage Mixed With New

 When everything in a new kitchen feels NOW, there may be a lack of character and interest.
-To avoid that generic, non-custom, showroom look…just add vintage and antiques to the mix.
+To avoid that generic, non-custom, showroom look…just add vintage and Old World things (like an antique farm table) to the mix.